hpi-schul-cloud/schulcloud-documentation/docs/tldraw-server/Technical details.md

 ### Example Scenario:

-- **User A** and **User B** start a collaborative session in tldraw, and they can see each other's updates in real time (thanks to Y-Redis).
+- **User A** and **User B** start a collaborative session in tldraw, and they can see each other's updates in real time (thanks to Redis).
 - After some time, the worker service saves the drawing to S3, and now the drawing is stored in S3 as a persistent snapshot.
 - **User B**, who was not connected when the session ended, can later load the canvas from S3, where the most recent version is stored.
-- Meanwhile, as new users join the session, **Y-Redis** continues to handle the real-time synchronization of the drawing, ensuring smooth interaction.
+- Meanwhile, as new users join the session, **Redis** continues to handle the real-time synchronization of the drawing, ensuring smooth interaction.

 ### Conclusion:

-In **tldraw**, **Y-Redis** and **S3** are integrated to deliver a collaborative and scalable experience.
-Y-Redis ensures real-time synchronization of drawing changes among multiple users, while S3 provides persistent and scalable storage for canvas data.
+In **tldraw**, **Redis** and **S3** are integrated to deliver a collaborative and scalable experience.
+Redis ensures real-time synchronization of drawing changes among multiple users, while S3 provides persistent and scalable storage for canvas data.
 This combination allows tldraw to offer seamless collaboration, persistent storage, and fault-tolerant handling of large-scale data.

 ## Backend